The Doomsday Machine (Star Trek: The Original Series)

-"The Doomsday Machine" is the sixth episode of the second season of the American science fiction television series Star Trek.
+"The Doomsday Machine" is the sixth episode of the second season of the American science-fiction television series Star Trek.
 Written by Norman Spinrad and directed by Marc Daniels, it was first broadcast on October 20, 1967.

-In the episode, the starship Enterprise fights a powerful planet-killing machine from another galaxy.
+In the episode, the starship Enterprise fights a powerful, planet-killing machine from another galaxy.

 Plot

 The USS Enterprise, following a trail of mysteriously destroyed star systems, picks up the automated distress beacon of one of Enterprise's sister ships, the USS Constellation.
-Upon arrival, the Constellation is found heavily damaged and drifting in space; Captain Kirk, Chief Medical Officer Dr. McCoy, Chief Engineer Scott, and a damage control team transport to the ship to evaluate her.
-There they discover the only member of the crew still aboard: the ship's commander Commodore Matt Decker, who is suffering from severe mental shock.
+Upon arrival, the Constellation is found heavily damaged and drifting in space; Captain Kirk, Chief Medical Officer Dr. McCoy, Chief Engineer Scott, and a damage-control team transport to the ship to evaluate her.
+Once there, they discover the only member of the crew still aboard is the ship's commander, Commodore Matt Decker, who is nearly catatonic and suffering from severe mental shock.

-After McCoy injects him with a sedative, Decker explains that he and his crew had discovered a giant machine, miles long, that used beams of antiprotons to tear planets apart, consuming the rubble for fuel.
-The attack by Constellation on the machine was ineffective and the ship suffered heavy damage.
-Decker evacuated his crew to one of the planets of the system, which the machine subsequently destroyed.
+After McCoy injects him with a stimulant, Decker explains that his crew and he had discovered a giant machine, miles long, that used beams of antiprotons to tear planets apart, consuming the rubble for fuel.
+The attack by Constellation on the machine was ineffective, and the ship suffered heavy damage.
+Decker evacuated his crew to a nearby planet, remaining aboard the Constellation until last; however, the machine subsequently destroyed the ship's transporter, and then the planet, killing the entire crew.
 Kirk theorizes that the machine is an ancient doomsday machine, which must be stopped before it reaches more populated sectors of the galaxy.
-McCoy and Decker transport to Enterprise, which has taken Constellation in tow, while Scott's damage control team attempt repairs on Constellation's damaged impulse engines, weapons and shields.
-Kirk attends to Constellation's nonfunctional viewscreen, which, aside from communications from Enterprise, will be his only means of monitoring events outside the ship.
+McCoy and Decker transport to Enterprise, which has taken Constellation in tow, while Scott's damage-control team attempts repairs on Constellation's damaged impulse engines, weapons, and shields.
+Kirk attends to Constellation's nonfunctional viewscreen, which aside from communications from Enterprise, will be his only means of monitoring events outside the ship.